researcherben/structural-simulation-toolkit/sst_statistics/statistics.md

 #### Sending Statistics to a Text File

 To send statistics to a text file, specify the statistic output type as sst.statOutputTXT.
-The associated parameters and their meaining are defined below.
+The associated parameters and their meaning are defined below.

 * filepath - Path to the text file where the statistics are written.
 The default file path is "./StatisticOutput.txt"
 * outputtopheader - If set to "1", a top-level header is written to the output file.
 This header contains the name of each registered statistics field.
 The default is to set the flag to "0" (no top header).